aedobbyn/sentiment-analysis-monkeylearn/analysis.md

 <br>

+Indeed on inspection it looks like the Negative distribution is heavier on the lower word sentiment side of the spectrum.

 As a control, we can check whether words that appear at the beginning of the alphabet tend to get higher sentiment scores.
 (I don't know of a reason to suspect this might be the case which is why I'm treating it as a control but maybe there is a psycholinguist out there who can set me straight?)

 We'll extract just the first letter of the word and assign it the number of the alphabet from 1 to 24.